HomeNewsNews-2026Stakeholder Engagement Workshop Finalize the Fisheries Management Plan, Bangsaphan District, Prachuap Khiri...

 Latest News

-On 9 February 2026, the Southeast Asian Fisheries Development Center, Training Department (SEAFDEC/TD), participated in Progress Report Meeting on the Development of Marine Habitats...
+On 5 March 2026, the Southeast Asian Fisheries Development Center/Training Department (SEAFDEC/TD), in collaboration with the Department of Fisheries (DOF) Thailand, organized a seminar...